 Often when you create an email campaign you use a standard template and insert text and images in the appropriate places.
 Often the images you are given are the wrong size, need cropping to focus on a particular point or just need jazzing up a bit.
 This is normally a job for Photoshop assuming you have it installed and can be bothered waiting for it to load.
 Or you have to email the images to a colleague and try and explain what you would like done with them.

-Posted on Friday August 6th, 2010 by Antony Malone
+Posted on Friday July 2nd, 2010 by Joel Jarman

 Would you believe that I’m hanging fire with an article that I wrote early in June about making the most of the summer months to start planning your Christmas marketing tactics.